zhumingpassional/RLSolver/README.md

 - [Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is opened by Standford university, and is stored in the "data" folder of this repo.
 The number of nodes is from 800 to 10000.

 - __Syn__ is the synthetic data.
-The number of nodes is from 100 to 1000.
+The number of nodes is from 100 to 1000 which in three distributions: barabasi albert (BA), erdos renyi (ER), and powerlaw (PL).
+Each dataset in generated graphs has 10 instances. .
 The (partial) synthetic data is stored in the "data" folder of this repo.
 If users need all the synthetic data, please refer to [Baidu Wangpan](https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw) (CODE: gc8y).

 Take g14.txt (an undirected graph with 800 nodes and 4694 edges) as an example: